bakyt92/11_ft_irc/docs/plan.md

 * The server should not block.
 It should be able to answer all demands.
 Do some test with the IRC client and nc at the same time. (checklist)
 * Just like in the subject, try to send partial commands (checklist)
   + With a partial command sent, ensure that other connections still run fine
+* PASS must be send before any other paquet, yell a message only if the user is registered (nick and password was successfuly completed) and refuse the connection at this moment (you can do it on bad PASS directly if you wish) https://ircgod.com/docs/irc/to_know/
 * Unexpectedly kill a client.
 Then check that the server is still operational for the other connections and for any new incoming client. (checklist)
 * Unexpectedly kill a nc with just half of a command sent.
 Check again that the server is not in an odd state or blocked. (checklist)
 * Stop a client (^-Z) connected on a channel.
 Then flood the channel using another client.
 The server should not hang.
 When the client is live again, all stored commands should be processed normally.
 Also, check for memory leaks during this operation. (checklist)